History of the Museum

 Hiring a part time director in 2009 helped the energetic museum board prepare to move the museum into a much larger building, an annex of the brand new Daniel Pierce Library.
 The museum moved into the three floor facility in June, 2011.
 Since that time, the Museum has created two permanent exhibits: “Water and the Valleys” and “Tunnels Toil and Trouble”, a museum shop with trained, dedicated volunteer staff, a Local History Research Center, and several temporary exhibits.

-The next important project will be recreating a 1930’s Lost Catskill Farm, complete with a house, barn, woodworking shop, blacksmith shop and other farm outbuildings on land behind the Museum.
-Created to illustrate life on a family farm before being removed to build NYC’s reservoirs, it will be interpreted using the most advanced technology, including a variety of tours for mobile devices.
+In 2018, the 1930's Lost Catskill Farm opened with a house, barn, woodworking shop, blacksmith shop and other farm outbuildings.
+Created to illustrate life on a family farm before being removed to build NYC’s reservoirs, it is interpreted using the most advanced technology, including tours for mobile devices.

 The museum’s long range plan is to create a “Museum Without Walls”, to be both indoor, outdoor and virtual, enthusiastically bringing history and the environment to others, wherever they may be.